Last Updated on May 30, 2023 by Dave Farquhar

 Northern Tool vs Harbor Freight: In conclusion

 I’m admittedly not a connoisseur of high-end power tools.
-Sometimes if I buy a cheap tool I’ll run up against its limits, but I’m the kind of guy who can the buy middle-of-the-road tools that neither of these stores sell and never know what I’m missing.
+Sometimes if I buy a cheap tool I’ll run up against its limits, but I’m the kind of guy who can the buy middle-of-the-road tools that neither of these stores sell and do fine with them.

 I shop at Harbor Freight and if you do the kind of stuff I do, I recommend it.
 I mostly buy hand tools, and I tend to use hand tools for fairly light-duty work like working on computers and model trains, and Harbor Freight’s Pittsburgh-brand hand tools are just fine for that.
 I’ll also buy power tools there that I don’t expect to use a lot.
 I use a miter saw about five times a year, so buying a Chicago Electric model from Harbor Freight is cheaper than renting a saw when I need one.